A Douglas-Rachford Splitting Method for Solving Monotone Variational Inequalities in Linear-quadratic Dynamic Games: Algorithm and Convergence

+We also refer interested readers to \cite{giselsson2017tight,moursi1805douglas}, where the authors provide different convergence guarantees for different kinds of splitting in inclusion problems, which can be extended to solving VI.\\ {We choose $H, M_1, M_2$ as follows:

-Note that $M_1^{\text{OL}}=(M^{\text{OL}} + (M^{\text{OL}})^\top)/4$, which is symmetric and positive definite when $M^{\text{OL}}\succ 0$.
-Furthermore, the second addend term in \eqref{eq:example_matrix_splitting:2} is skew-symmetric, and it is thus positive semidefinite.
-We conclude that the splitting choice in \eqref{eq:example_matrix_splitting} satisfies the conditions in \eqref{eq:conditions_convergence}, and it thus results in a linearly convergent Douglas-Rachford iteration according to Lemma \ref{li-conv}.
+with $\gamma\in(0,1)$, and we recall that $M$ is defined in \eqref{eq:def_VI_matrices}.
+This splitting choice satisfies the conditions in \eqref{eq:conditions_convergence} when $M\succ 0$ and it thus results in a linearly convergent Douglas-Rachford iteration according to Lemma \ref{li-conv}.
+It is designed so that, in the particular case $M=M^\top$ and with the choice $\lambda=\frac{1}{2}$, \eqref{DR-affineVI} becomes